rklaehn/is-impl/README.md

 # Motivation

-When writing complex futures and streams code at the time when I had to use both futures 0.1 and futures 0.3 libraries, I often got lot with all the `.compat()` calls.
+When writing complex futures and streams code at the time when I had to use both futures 0.1 and futures 0.3 libraries, I often got lost with all the `.compat()` calls.
 One technique I typically use in other typed languages is to add types everywhere until I can precisely locate the problem.

 The problem is that in rust the types are either sometimes several pages long, or not nameable at all.
 So ideally what you